 Rest assured, feel free to put the rarely or seasonally used items higher on the shelves and away from the door.

 We put loads of stress on garage shelves rather than closed cabinets because open shelves make everything readily accessible.
 Besides, unlike the cabinets, garage shelves don’t require extra space for opening and closing the doors.
-The frames are also cheaper than cabinets and won’t give you an excuse to go messy and keep your things disorganized as you would have done with the cabinets while taking advantage of closed doors.
+The frames are also cheaper than cabinets and won’t give you an excuse to go messy and keep your things disorganized as you would have with the cabinets while taking advantage of closed doors.

 While storing things safely in the garage and keeping everything organized, investing in window and door locks is recommended to keep burglars off the bay.